djeada/Vtk-Examples/notes/06_animations.md

-## Animations and Time-Varying Data in VTK
+## Animations and Time-Varying Data

 VTK offers a set of tools to create animations and visualize time-varying data.
 This is particularly useful in scenarios such as: